 Wandering, he arrives at a castle and notices the princess looking at him.
 This astounds the young man and he falls into the mud.
 The catfish, the beetle, and the mouse come to help him.
 The princess laughs looking at them.
 Everyone around the princess was stunned to see her laughing.

 She points at him and expresses an interest in him.
 He is brought into the castle and is transformed into a handsome man.
 The delighted king announces his daughter’s wedding to the honest man.
 They get married and live happily ever after.

 5. Princess And The Magical Ring

 Long ago there was a princess who lived in the Norfolk kingdom.
 She finds a ring in her garden and asks her father about it.
-He tells the ring would give her five magical powers — the ability to sleep peacefully, to make fire without a flint, the ability to grow any crop, to make it rain without clouds, and lastly a power, which was also the most special, the ability to sing like an enchanted siren.
+He says the ring would give her five magical powers — the ability to sleep peacefully, to make fire without a flint, the ability to grow any crop, to make it rain without clouds, and lastly, a power, which was also the most special, the ability to sing like an enchanted siren.

 The princess is disappointed to see her falling kingdom and decides to use her five powers to save her homeland and its people.
 An idea strikes her mind to sing day and night.
 Nothing could stop her from singing.

 After almost an entire year of singing, the kingdom is set free from the deadly spell.
 But this results in the disintegration of the princess.
 She sacrifices her life for her people and the kingdom.

 Long long ago, there lived three young princesses in the Kingdom of Glora.
 Of the three sisters, Isabelle was the youngest.
 She was a kind and warm person, friendly to everyone.
 The other two sisters, Rose, and Juliette, were very beautiful but cruel and heartless.

 Isabelle always played with her dolls and did not pay attention to her appearance.
 Rose and Juliette would tease Isabelle and she felt lonely.
 King Paul loved Isabelle the most.